These plants weren't coppiced in late winter, hence they are taller and more twiggy!

 Dense, shiny green leaves on the upper surface and gray undersides of the leaves exposed by wind!

-Typical Salix fragilis foliage with finely serrated leaf-margins and each serration tipped with a gland.
+Typical Salix x fragilis foliage with finely serrated leaf-margins and each serration tipped with a gland.
 Late September.